Freaky Tales (film): Production

 It was announced in August 2022 that Anna Boden and Ryan Fleck would be writing and directing the film, which is based on Fleck's memories of growing up in Oakland, California in the 1980s (and is a celebration of the city's culture).
 Oakland musician Too Short and his talent manager David Weintraub served as executive producers.
 In November, Pedro Pascal, Ben Mendelsohn and Jay Ellis were among the cast announced for the film, which also included multiple notable figures from the Oakland area.
 Ji-young Yoo would join the cast the following month.

 Filming began on November 14, 2022, with production taking place on Telegraph Avenue between 17th and 18th Streets.
 Restaurant and business owners complained that they had not received prior notice from the film crew or the city, with blocked street access causing a decrease in foot traffic and financial losses of up to $30,000.
 Oakland's communications director claimed that the film's location manager had posted flyers in the area and spoken to affected businesses directly.

 Release

 The film premiered at the Sundance Film Festival on January 18, 2024.
 Shortly before the premiere, Deadline Hollywood reported that Lionsgate had distribution rights to the film following their acquisition of Entertainment One, who financed the film, although there was still a possibility that another interested distributor could acquire it.
 The film was released by Lionsgate on April 4, 2025.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on 30 critics, indicating "mixed or average" reviews.

 Valerie Complex of Deadline Hollywood praised the film's visuals, makeup, costumes and soundtrack that "immediately immerse the audience in the look and feel of late 80s Oakland."
 She also wrote positively about "the magnetic performances by its all star cast", in particular of Pascal's.
 However, she criticized the narrative, writing that it "struggles to weave these stories into a satisfying whole and without these talented players embracing the commitment required, the film would crumble under its own ambition."
+In 2026, Freaky Tales was the subject of a 12,000 word essay subtitled “A not-too-short love letter to ‘a love letter to 1980s Oakland’” in the Oakland Review of Books.